Parent Information

 Homework Policy

-We believe that homework reinforces newly learned skills and helps a child master new knowledge.
-It is practice time at the child’s own pace.
-We also believe that homework should not be excessive, as children must experience a variety of non-school related activities and experiences in order to develop all aspects of his or her own character as an individual.
+It is important that homework should not be excessive, as children must experience a variety of non-school related activities and experiences in order to develop all aspects of his or her own character as an individual.
+Please let your child’s teacher know if your child is experiencing great difficulty or frustration.

 We value your guidance and support.
 Everyone needs to experience the feeling of accomplishment when providing one’s best effort.
 Parents/guardians play a valuable role by discussing homework and being a supportive coach.
-A good rule of thumb for the time spent on homework is 10 minutes multiplied by the grade level.
-Please let your child’s teacher know if your child is experiencing great difficulty or frustration.
-This is not the purpose of homework!

 Communication With the School